Look back, look around: a systematic analysis of effective predictors for new outlinks in focused Web crawling

 \section{Appendix}

-\paragraph{Approach for obtaining the semantic vector} A common approach for embedding is to create a TF-IDF (Term Frequency-Inverse Document Frequency) matrix which reflects how important a word is to a document (in our case: the page text).
+\paragraph{Semantic vector embedding} A common approach for embedding is to create a TF-IDF (Term Frequency-Inverse Document Frequency) matrix which reflects how important a word is to a document (in our case, the document is the text on a Web page).
 The TF measures the number of times a term occurs in a document; and the IDF is a measure of whether a term is common in the Web pages, which is obtained by dividing the total number of Web pages by the number of Web pages containing the term.
 Each element of the matrix is then calculated by multiplying the TF by the IDF.
 Due to the large number of the words in the vocabulary, the TF-IDF matrices are mostly very large and sparse.
 Latent Semantic Analysis (LSA)~\cite{Landauer1998LSA} is a method that reduces the dimension of such large sparse matrix into a small dense one by applying randomized Singular Value Decomposition technique.
 In our experiments, the embedding was obtained using our own algorithm based on the principle of LSA, with a set of significant changes that alter both the speed and the quality of the embedding.
 The key advantages of our technique are related to the computing efficiency.